 Sometimes it is hard to realize our once vibrant parents need more help than they used to.
 They may take much longer to get ready in the morning or perform basic tasks like getting dressed.

-You may need to consider engaging others to help with some of the day-to-day requirements your relative needs to stay happy and healthy.
+You may need to consider engaging others to help with some of your relative’s day-to-day requirements to stay happy and healthy.

 3. It Takes A Village

 The best advice on caring for an elderly relative is to enlist help.
-Like raising kids, it takes a village to care for the older generation.
+It takes a village to care for the older generation, like raising kids.

 If you have nearby siblings or cousins, enlist their help once a week so you can go out to dinner and get a break once in a while.